tuananh/apkbuild/README.md

 The `example/` directory contains:

 - `spec.yml` — melange-style spec (hello-package: fetch from GitHub + cmake pipeline + strip)
-- `hello/` — optional minimal CMake project (for local build context if you use `sources` instead of fetch)

 After a successful build, `./out` contains the generated `.apk` file(s).